-- 1. Slide the repositioning sheath over the catheter shaft and advance it into the graft. - 2.
-Secure the repositioning unit to the patient with the blue suture pads or a StatLock® stabilization device. - 3.
+- Slide the repositioning sheath over the catheter shaft and advance it into the graft. - Secure the repositioning unit to the patient with the blue suture pads or a StatLock[®] stabilization device. - 3.
 Evaluate the catheter position in the aortic arch.
-If there is excess slack, remove the excess slack.
+If there is excess slack, loosen the Tuohy-Borst, remove the excess slack, and RE-TIGHTEN THE TUOHY-BORST.
 The catheter should align against the lesser curvature of the aorta rather than the greater curvature.
 Verify placement with fluoroscopy and with the placement signal. - 4.
-Remove the pin on the catheter anchor to lock the catheter into position.
-If there is still excess slack, press and hold the anchor button, remove the excess slack, and release the anchor button. - 5.
+Attach the anticontamination sleeve to the blue section of the repositioning unit.
+Lock the anchoring ring in place by turning it clockwise.
+Secure the catheter shaft in place by tightening the connected anchoring ring. - 5.
 Carefully extend the anticontamination sleeve to maximum length and secure the end closest to the red Impella plug by tightening the anchoring ring. - 6.
 Select the lowest P-level that will enable you to achieve the highest flow rate necessary for patient support.
 You can select one of ten P-levels (P-0 to P-9) for the Impella 5.5 Catheter (see Table 5.2).